 A Location Growth Spurt for Videos!

-In a seemingly overnight growth spurt, this charming west-coast metropolis has become the third largest film and television production center in North America.
+In a seemingly overnight growth spurt, this charming west-coast metropolis has become the third-largest film and television production center in North America.

-Thanks to recent additions and innovations like a new Animation Campus, Game Design Program, and official Youtube channel, it’s now globally recognized.
+Thanks to recent additions and innovations like a new Animation Campus, Game Design Program, and an official Youtube channel, it’s now globally recognized.
 Churning out hundreds of creative professionals yearly!

 But you’re probably all context junkies, so here goes.
 Remember Lamb Chop’s Play-Along?
 Go ahead and thank Vancouver for your childhood.